zslzxy/aing-test/README.md

 - Deploy DeepSeek or other AI models with one click.
 - Simple to operate.
 - Built - in chat interface.
-- Share it with friends online (coming soon).
+- Share it with friends online .

 ✨ **Technical Highlights**
 - Visual one - click deployment.